KenanBek/MaxDev/README.md

 #### Pricing Model

 During the early access program, **maxDEV** is completely free.
-For the future, I'm considering a freemium model where core tools will remain free while premium features will require payment.
+For the future, I'm considering a freemium model where core tools will be free, while premium features will require a payment.

+> [!WARNING]
+> **EARLY ACCESS**: **maxDEV** is currently in the early access phase.
+Features may be incomplete, contain bugs, or change significantly between releases.

+> [!NOTE]
+> This repository contains only release distributions of maxDEV, which is closed-source software.
+No source code is provided here, only installable packages for supported platforms.